 Elective Courses

-Up to 9 credits of courses from other CU degrees on Coursera programs may be applied as elective credits toward the MS-EE on Coursera.
+Up to 9 credits of courses from other CU Boulder degrees on Coursera programs may be applied as elective credits toward the MS-EE on Coursera.
 Courses must be graduate-level and meet all applicable academic standards.
 Courses may not be double counted toward two credentials of the same level.
 See the MS-EE on Coursera Student Handbook for details.

 How It Works